Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Conclusion

 \subsubsection{Acknowledgments}

-This work was supported in part by the National Science Foundation (award \#2147116) and the Office of Naval Research (award \#N00014-23-1-2417).
+The authors thank the anonymous reviewers and the action editor for their constructive criticism and general feedback.
+GS also thanks Ramin Akbari for the useful discussions.
+This work was supported in part by the National Science Foundation (awards \#2147116 and \#2500983) and the Office of Naval Research (award \#N00014-23-1-2417).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF or ONR.

 { {\textbf{Appendix}}}

 \startcontents[sections] \printcontents[sections]{l}{1}{ }